sensu/sensu-docs/content/sensu-go/5.12/installation/auth.md

 #### Requirements

 - Access to the Okta Administrator Dashboard
-- Sensu Enterprise Dashboard 2.9.0 or later
+- Sensu Go 5.12.0 or later with a valid license

 #### Create an Okta Application

 1. From the Administrator Dashboard, select `Applications > Add Application > Create New App` to start the wizard.
 2. Select the `Web` platform and `OpenID Connect` sign in method.
 3. In General Settings enter an app name and (optionally) upload a logo.
-4. In Configure OpenID Connect, add the following Redirect URI, without forgetting to replace DASHBOARD_URL with the URL to your dashboard: `{DASHBOARD_URL}/login/callback`
+4. In Configure OpenID Connect, add the following Redirect URI, without forgetting to replace DASHBOARD_URL with the URL to your dashboard: `{DASHBOARD_URL}/api/enterprise/authentication/v2/oidc/callback`
 5. Click Save.
 6. Head over to the Sign On page and click on the Edit button of the OpenID Connect ID Token section.
 7. Enter the following information for the Groups claim attribute